GerHobbelt/owemdjee/README.md

 - **sioyek** [📁](./sioyek) [🌐](https://github.com/GerHobbelt/sioyek) -- a PDF viewer with a focus on textbooks and research papers.
 - **smhasher** [📁](./smhasher) [🌐](https://github.com/GerHobbelt/smhasher) -- benchmark and collection of fast hash functions for symbol tables or hash tables.
 - **snap** [📁](./snap) [🌐](https://github.com/GerHobbelt/snap) -- Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for analysis and manipulation of large networks.
 SNAP scales to massive graphs with hundreds of millions of nodes and billions of edges.
+- **snappy** [📁](./snappy) [🌐](https://github.com/GerHobbelt/snappy) -- an up-to-date fork of google/snappy, a fast compression/decompression library.
+It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.
 - **snmalloc** [📁](./snmalloc) [🌐](https://github.com/GerHobbelt/snmalloc) -- a high-performance allocator.
 - **snowball** [📁](./snowball) [🌐](https://github.com/GerHobbelt/snowball) -- SnowBell stemming compiler (code generator)
 - **sparsehash** [📁](./sparsehash) [🌐](https://github.com/GerHobbelt/sparsehash) -- fast hash algorithms